Mhmdxc/Laravel_Basic-CRUD/README.md

 cd Laravel_Basic-CRUD
 ```

- -Install PHP dependencies using Composer:
+Install PHP dependencies using Composer:
 ```sh
 composer install
 ```

- - Install JavaScript dependencies using npm:
+Install JavaScript dependencies using npm:
 ```sh
 npm install
 ```

- - Copy the example environment file:
+Copy the example environment file:
 ```sh
 cp .env.example .env
 ```
- > :exclamation: Update the `.env` file with your database credentials and other necessary configurations.
+ > Update the `.env` file with your database credentials and other necessary configurations.

- - Running the Application
+Running the Application
 Start the containers:
 ```sh
 ./vendor/bin/sail up -d
 ```

- - Generate an application key:
+Generate an application key:
 ```sh
 ./vendor/bin/sail artisan key:generate
 ```

- - Run database migrations:
+Run database migrations:
 ```sh
 ./vendor/bin/sail artisan migrate
 ```
- > :exclamation: After running the migrations, if you encounter any issues, it's likely due to MySQL not being fully loaded yet.
+ > After running the migrations, if you encounter any issues, it's likely due to MySQL not being fully loaded yet.
 In such cases, try waiting a few moments and then re-running the migration command.***

- - Start Vite (for Tailwind styles and JS bundling):
+Start Vite (for Tailwind styles and JS bundling):
 ```sh
 ./vendor/bin/sail npm run dev
 ```